socrata-platform/soql-postgres-adapter/README.md

 ## Running the service

+### soql-server-pg

-For active development, when you always want the latest up to date code in your repo, you will probably be executing this from an SBT shell:
+For active development, when you always want the latest up to date code in your repo, run with SBT:

-    soql-postgres-adapter/run
+    sbt -Dconfig.file=configs/application.conf soql-server-pg/run

-For running the soql-postgres-adapter as one of several microservices, it might be better to build the assembly and run it to save on memory:
+For running soql-server-pg as one of several microservices, it might be better to build the assembly and run it to save on memory:

     bin/start_soql_server_pg.sh

+### secondary-watcher-pg

+For active development, when you always want the latest up to date code in your repo, run with SBT:

+    sbt -Dconfig.file=configs/application.conf store-pg/run

+For running secondary-watcher-pg as one of several microservices, it might be better to build the assembly and run it to save on memory:

+    bin/start_secondary_watcher_pg.sh

 If configured, secondary-watcher-pg can send messages to Eurybates when replication for its group (`"read"`) has completed.
 To configure this locally add to your secondary-watcher config: